 The investment objective is to continue to invest the Premium Trust Funds within the risk appetite whilst ensuring the liquidity needs of the Syndicate can be met.
 The current risk appetite of the Syndicate is one of preserving capital and reducing counterparty exposure.
-To avoid undue concentration with Citibank, the Syndicate purchases US Treasury notes.
-These holdings at year end had a market value of £23.3m (2017: £11.4m).
-The rest of the investment portfolio comprises Money Market Mutual Fund holdings with short term maturities.
+The Syndicate purchases US Treasury notes.
+These holdings at year end had a market value of £6.1m (2018: £23.3m).
+The balance of the investment portfolio £43.6m (2018: £22.0m) mainly comprises Money Market Mutual Fund holdings with short term maturities.